chriskalv/shazamPi_Zero/README.md

    - Adjust the left/right input db gain to an appropriate level, depending on the desired usage environment (loud music = low/no db gain needed)
    - Restore your `alsamixer` configuration automatically after reboot.
 How this is done is described [here](https://dev.to/luisabianca/fix-alsactl-store-that-does-not-save-alsamixer-settings-130i).
 4. Install shazam library with these [Instructions](https://github.com/dotX12/ShazamIO).
+5. Copy the `shazampi.py` file to your device and edit the script as well as your folder structure:
+   - Create directories for new recordings, old recording and logs
+   - Edit global settings at the top of `shazampi.py` to your needs
+   - Make sure to edit permissions of files/folders, so the script can read, write and execute adequately (`sudo chmod 777 -R` your shazampi folder)
+6. Copy the `apa102.py` library for the LED control of the ReSpeaker HAT into the same directory as your `shazampi.py` file.
+You can find the required library [here](https://github.com/respeaker/mic_hat/blob/master/interfaces/apa102.py).
-5. Reduce power consumption of your device with these [Instructions](https://www.cnx-software.com/2021/12/09/raspberry-pi-zero-2-w-power-consumption/):
+7. Reduce power consumption of your device with these [Instructions](https://www.cnx-software.com/2021/12/09/raspberry-pi-zero-2-w-power-consumption/):
    - Disable HDMI input/output
    - Disable bluetooth
    - Disable Pi board LED
    - Throttle CPU
-6. Copy the `shazampi.py` file to your device and edit the script as well as your folder structure:
-   - Create directories for new recordings, old recording and logs
-   - Edit global settings at the top of `shazampi.py` to your needs
-   - Make sure to edit permissions of files/folders, so the script can read, write and execute adequately (`sudo chmod 777 -R` your shazampi folder)
-   - Make the `shazampi.py` autostart on bootup
+8. Make `shazampi.py` autostart on bootup.
+If you do not know how, take a look [here](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).

 ## Case
-A 3D-printed case is in the works and will be linked here in the future.
+The 3D-printed case for this device, which was integrated into a fanny pack (as you can see on the pictures), was created by a friend of mine.
+As soon as he uploads the model to Thingiverse, I will link it here.